openshift/insights-operator/docs/gathered-data.md

 ## ConfigMaps

-fetches the ConfigMaps from namespace openshift-config.
+fetches the ConfigMaps from the following namespaces:
+  - openshift-config.
+  - kube-system

 Anonymization: If the content of ConfigMap contains a parseable PEM structure (like certificate) it removes the inside of PEM blocks.
 For ConfigMap of type BinaryData it is encoded as standard base64.